The Ultimate Guide to Your Wedding Reception Bar

 2. Avoid Kegs

 This is an obvious tip that most people neglect.
 If you are following a strict budget when it comes to the number of drinks served at the wedding reception, never go for a keg.
 Instead, buy cans or bottles.
-In fact, should you end up with extra alcohol by the end of the night, you can save them for future use.
-This does not apply with a keg.
+In fact, should you end up with extra alcohol by the end of the night, you can save it for future use.
+This does not apply to a keg.

 3. Think About Your Toast